Removal of a Firearm

 The SAPS will deliver a notice in writing to the person, telling them to appear for a hearing.
 The SAPS may issue a warrant for the search and seizure of the firearm at the same time.
 The hearing is usually run by a superintendent of the SAPS or someone of higher rank.
 The person can be represented by an attorney at the hearing, and may call witnesses and cross-examine them, including the person who made the statement against them.

 If the person is found to be unfit to possess a firearm, all their firearms and licences must be surrendered to the SAPS.
-A declaration of unfitness is usually for a period of not less than two years.
+A declaration of unfitness is usually for a period of not less than 2 years.
 The Western Cape SAPS processes more successful Section 11 hearings than any other province of South Africa.